yehorkhod/neovimrc/README.md

 - Git
 - Python, so python lsp doesn't argue
 - LatexMK to use LaTeX
-- Zig (was chosen as a Treesitter compiler)
 - Create a `.env` file in `\nvim` directory and put there your OpenAI API key: `OPENAI_API_KEY=...`

 ## For those who want to try this nvim config